nloewy/cellsociety_team08/doc/DESIGN.md

 is represented as a List of Cell objects in row major order.
 However, we encapsulate the implementation of the Grid by using an iterator to access the physical grid.
 We also include multiple types of Grid, which behave the same except for their edge policy.
-This edge policy is defined in the `containsVertex` method, which is called in order to determine if a list of vertices "contains" a given input vertex.
+This edge policy is defined in the `vertexEqual` method, which is called in order to determine if two vertices are considered the same under a given edge policy.
 Although this seems rather trivial, the abstraction allows us to incorporate unique edge policies, such as the "Warped" grid we implement by using modular arithmetic.
+For example, in a square NxN grid, the Warped version of vertexEqual would consider the vertices (0,0) and (N,0) to be equal, but the normal Grid version of the method would not.
 Including this method in the `Grid` is necessary for handling edge cases, such as in the Warped Grid, where the edge policy may cause vertices that are not necessarily "adjacent" to be treated as such.
-Every `Simulation` object has a `Grid` instance variable (note: not the actual list of `Cell` objects, but rather the object as a whole).
-This allows for the View to access the `Grid` indirectly, using the iterator.
+Every`Simulation` object has a `Grid` instance variable (note: not the actual list of `Cell` objects, but rather the object as a whole).
+This allows for the View to access the `Grid`indirectly, using the iterator.

 **Shape**